 Social media networks continue to prove that they are an integral part of any startup’s launch.
-Facebook, Twitter, LinkedIn, Pinterest, Snapchat and Vine among others are social media networks that continue to spread more news than any other newspaper or online magazine today.
-These networks are where people of the millennium spend their time.
+Facebook, Twitter, LinkedIn, Pinterest, Snapchat and TikTok among others are social media networks that continue to spread more news than any other newspaper or online magazine today.
+These networks are where people millennials spend most of their time.

 Before you launch your startup, you want to be seen on these networks spreading the word about your idea and what problems it aims to solve.
-The result is a following that will be interested to test your product.
+Generating publicity this way will help you build a following that is interested to test your product.
 There are now more than 700 million people participating in Facebook groups, with millions and millions of groups already created.
-Making use of such groups could spur your startup at launch to getting new users in your early days than you will get for months after that.
+Making use of such groups could boost your startup at the launch by helping you get new users in your early days.

-Google advertising is also another strategy to help young startups build an early market-base.
+Google advertising is another strategy which helps young startups build an early market-base.
 Once you know your target niche and keywords, you only need to master the Google Ads platform in order to reap maximum benefits.
-If this sounds like a lot to do and you are new to the Facebook and Google Ads platforms, we recommend you check out our services for both platforms.

-Additionally, guest blogging has helped several companies to gain new users before launching.
-Posting on other people’s blogs that already have lots of traffic than your startup’s blog leads to more people seeing your post and following your link back to where they will interact with your new business.
-Ideally, guest blogging should be done on blogs with readers who are interested in your new startup.
-Focus on a few blogs that are within your industry rather than hundreds that are off it.
-Guest blogging is the best strategy to increase your search engine rankings.
-Aside from helping you get referral leads its benefits are evergreen on the SEO front.
-Is this something you are struggling with, we have a package for you at our SEO services section.
+Guest blogging has also helped several companies to gain new users before launching.
+Publishing quality posts on high-authority sites with a lot of traffic leads to more people seeing your post.
+In addition, your guest posts can attract more traffic from people who follow your links back to your site.
+Ideally, guest blogging should be done on blogs with readers who would be interested in your new startup.
+It’s better to focus on a few blogs that within your industry rather than publish hundreds of posts on random blogs.
+Ultimately, guest blogging is an effective strategy to increase your search engine rankings.
+Aside from helping you get referral leads its effects on your SEO rankings are also evergreen.
+If this is something you are struggling with, we have compiled some actionable tips on guest blogging for your brand in 2021.

 2. Build Relationships with Industry Journalists

 Getting PR is cool when it comes from respected journalists within your niche.
 These are the people whom you want to be talking to about your idea before launch.
 We have discussed how you can try to connect with journalists through cold emailing.
-It was definitely a lot of work, but one of the gems we created here at Pressfarm is the Cold Email Guide, a series of cold email pitch templates to illustrate how you should craft that first email to a journalist of your choosing.
-When you foresee your product being ready in about six months it gives you enough time to start chatting beforehand with journalists that might be interested in your story.
+It is definitely a lot of work, but one of the gems we’ve created here at Pressfarm is the Cold Email Guide.
+This guide is a series of cold email pitch templates to illustrate how you should craft that first email to a journalist of your choosing.
+If you still have six months before your product launch, then you also have enough time to send that first email and start building a relationship with this journalist.

 A lot of founders make the mistake of beginning to work on their PR campaigns after they have launched.
 Strategic and smart entrepreneurs understand that PR is not a one-day activity.
-They know that journalists are not machines and just like any person, journalists rely on solid relationships to get and publish stories.
-Just in case you are reading this and haven’t launched yet but are planning to do so in a few weeks, start working on your PR campaigns now.
-It buys you time, it ensures that attention begins to trickle in to your landing page slowly but by the time you launch, you will have received a few replies from journalists who you can then demo your product to.
+They know that journalists are not machines and that these journalists rely on solid relationships to get quality stories.
+In case you are reading this and you’re planning to launch in a few weeks, start working on your PR campaigns now.
+This generates a buzz and ensures that people start to trickle into your landing page slowly before launch.
+With the right timing, you should receive a few replies from journalists by the time you launch.
+Once you’ve generated some interest, you can demo your product to these people.

 3. Write & Share Press Releases

 Press releases are a little old fashioned but they still work like a charm.
-Let’s just say, they will never stop working unless journalists and the whole media thing dies.
-Meanwhile, for as long as media houses and journalists exist, press releases will continue to be a source for the news we hear, see and read.
+For as long as media houses and journalists exist, press releases will continue to be a valuable source of content for the news.